← Back to Terms

 Student Partner Service Referral Policy

 Plain-English rule: if you do not personally perform the service, say so clearly.
-You may connect the customer to the provider who does the work, and the existing standard referral reward of 5% of eligible paid job value review may apply if the customer books and pays through the approved referral path.
+You may connect the customer to the service partner who does the work, and the existing standard referral reward of 5% of eligible paid job value review may apply if the customer books and pays through the approved referral path.

 1. Skill-gap referral use